HunterPfannenstiel/daylightdonuts/README.md

 This project has seen three versions since the summer of 2022.
 The first version marked the beginning of my journey into web development, where I took my freshly acquired skills in React.js and Next.js and embarked on creating my first-ever website.
 The first version was created using JavaScript with Next.js and using MongoDB as the database component.

 The second version builds upon the foundation of the first version.
-It refines and enhances the features that were initially introduced while embracing the power of TypeScript and using PostgreSQL for the database instead of MongoDB.
+It refines and enhances the features that were initially introduced while embracing the power of TypeScript and using PostgreSQL for the database.

 The third version, a work in progress, includes more admin features and also utilizes PostgreSQL functions and stored procedures for data retrieval and modification.
 It also involves a deeper focus on code modularity for better code maintainability and reuse.